Source vs. site energy

 And back home, I was dog tired and still a bit dizzy.
 It was hard to pick up where I left off.

 But feeling guilty about lost time is a waste of energy.
-It also misses a really important point: Taking myself out into the world—and having to struggle a bit—actually gives me the energy I need for my business and my craft.
+It also misses a really important point: Taking ourselves out into the world—and having to struggle a bit—actually gives us the energy we need.

 Why is that?